chuucks/SPRING-BOOT-REST-API/README.md

 `kubectl create -f app.yaml`
 3. See your deployment, service and pods with:
 `kubectl get all`
+4. Delete your deployment with:
+`kubectl delete -f app.yaml`

 ### K8s using Helm
 1. Install Helm in your machine: